-Abstract
+Abstract Our field

-Our field experiment was made in 2018 in the study garden of the Faculty of Horticulture and Rural Development.
+Our field experiment was made in 2019 in the study garden of the Faculty of Horticulture and Rural Development.
 The soil of the experiment was slightly calcareous and alkaline sand with a medium humus content.
 Three different foliar fertilizer treatments were applied on industrial tomato test plant.
 Ripening accelerating compounds increased tomato yield.
-Potassium chloride treatment increased yield as well.
-Water soluble dry matter content was also increased slightly after KCI treatment.
+Potassium chloride and Sweet treatments increased yield as well.
+Water soluble dry matter content was also increased slightly after KCl and Ethrel treatments.